Vũ Cao Đàm: The 1950s

 For health reasons, Vu Cao Dam made the decision to leave Paris in 1949, and moved to southern France.
 Moving his family to the villa Les Heures Claires, the artist settled just down the road from Matisse’s Chapel and only a mile away from where Marc Chagall was living in les Collines.
-Vu Cao Dam was not only influenced by Chagall and the other members of the Ecole de Paris, but by the art brut artists as well, including Dubuffet and Malaval.
-The light and atmosphere of southern France also proved to be a heavy influence on Cao Dam’s paintings from this period.
+Vu Cao Dam was not only influenced by Chagall and the other members of the École de Paris, but by the art brut artists as well, including Dubuffet and Malaval.
+The light and atmosphere of southern France also proved to be a heavy influence on Cao Dam's paintings from this period.

 In 1954, he presented his paintings at the Les Amis des Arts gallery in Aix en Provence.
 Paul Hervieu, the dealer and owner of a gallery in Nice, struck up a friendship with the talented Vietnamese artist, and began exhibiting his paintings regularly in Nice as well as overseas, especially in Sweden.
 Around this time Vu Cao Dam met the famous tailor, Michele Sapone.
 Filling his shop on the Rue de Chateauneuf in Nice with over 450 paintings and drawings by different artists, the Italian immigrant exchanged tailored suits for these artworks.